 There may be future implications to claiming the principal residence exemption when this option is used.

 You can also sell the cottage to your children while they’re still alive.
 The capital gain will be calculated based on the fair market value of the property regardless of the selling price since the sale is considered to take place between non-arm’s length parties.
 If you sell the cottage to your children for less than fair market value, you will still pay tax as though you received fair market value and their children will have an ACB equal to the amount they paid, possibly resulting in double taxation.

 There are many options for keeping a cottage in the family for future generations to enjoy.
 While not always easy, considering both the emotional and financial aspects of transferring or gifting a cottage to your children or family members will go a long way to ensuring a smooth transition.

 If you own a cottage, or a vacation property, please speak to me if you’re thinking about transitioning your cottage or vacation property to your children or family members.

 Scott Conner is an experienced tax practitioner and practical problem solver at BDO.
 As a partner specializing in Canadian income tax, Scott has particular specialties in private companies, planning for estates, trusts, and complex transactions.
-Scott works closely with his clients to understand their specific needs and adjust strategies accordingly.
-Scott and his team take a proactive, hands-on approach.
+As personal tax season approaches, Scott and his team understand personal taxes are as individual as clients themselves.
+BDO works closely with their clients to understand their specific needs and adjust strategies accordingly.
+BDO partners and staff take a proactive, hands-on approach.
 They closely follow existing and proposed legislation to determine how it will affect individual financial goals, and provide ongoing guidance.